Kernel-based optimization of measurement operators for quantum reservoir computers: Numerical experiments

 \paragraph*{Harmonic time series.} A scalar harmonic time series consists of $n$ frequencies with random amplitudes $\{a_k, b_k\}$:

-Learning this time series with a classical linear autoregressive model requires a memory capacity of $2n$ delays.
+Learning this time series with a classical linear autoregressive model requires a memory capacity of $2n$ delays \citep{so_linear_2005,vaseghi_advanced_2008}.
 Due to the nonlinearity generated by the encoding and the ancilla coupling of a QRC like \cref{eq_qrc_update}, this bound is only an upper limit in terms of actual number of required linear encoding features.
 Specifically, the number of ancilla qubits $N_A$ required to store the delays is much less than $2n$.
 While a detailed study will be presented elsewhere, we find here that $N_A=3$ and a well tuned memory capacity (via the TFIM parameters) suffices to learn $n\sim 10$ frequencies.
-We use amplitude encoding [\cref{eq_enc_amp_sq}] and a resolution $\Delta t=0.2$ \footnote{The valid region of $\Delta t$ follows from the requirements that (i) the fading memory window covers a full period and (ii) the sampling rate larger than $2 f\st{max}$ (Nyquist criterion).} to feed the time samples $z_n=z(n\Delta t)$ into the QRC.
+We use amplitude encoding [\cref{eq_enc_amp_sq}] and a resolution $\Delta t=0.2$ to feed the time samples $z_n=z(n\Delta t)$ into the QRC.
+The valid region of $\Delta t$ follows from the requirements that (i) the fading memory window covers a full period and (ii) the sampling is rate larger than $2 f\st{max}$ (Nyquist criterion).

 \Cref{fig:qrc_opt_stateful}(a) illustrates the forecast horizons obtained from the optimized QRC using either the single optimal measurement operator $M^*$ (\cref{eq_Mopt}, dashed line) or decompositions into subsets of observables [\cref{eq_pauli_exp,eq_diag_spec}].
 Using the full $M^*$ provides a stable forecast up to the maximum tested time, which is also reached when using all Pauli basis operators (dots).
 When using the Pauli $Z$-observables, the maximum forecast time is only reached for certain random seeds used in constructing the time series (reflected by the rather large error bars).
 The forecast can become unstable when using a small number of measurement operators, which essentially reflects numerical instabilities unrelated to the optimization process.
 These issues can, in principle, be alleviated by tuning the regularization parameter, input scale, or input noise (to be analyzed in detail elsewhere).